 Reducing food waste and spoilage is important to any foodservice operation, and using a vacuum sealer is a great way to do just that!
 Vacuum packed products can last up to 3-5 times longer than non-packaged foods, and they will also taste fresher because you're removing most of the factors that cause them to break down.
+Be sure to check out our commercial vacuum sealer reviews as well!

 Almost any food can be vacuum packaged easily - meats, vegetables, hard fruits, and bulk goods all seal very well.
 However, there are a few exceptions that either require more attention or that should not be sealed at all.